 Scott DelConte, Fourth Department

 Scott DelConte was elected in 2018 to serve as a Justice of the Supreme Court in the Fifth Judicial District.
 Previously, DelConte was a member (partner) of Bond, Schoeneck, and King, PLLC, which he joined in 1999, and principal of the DelConte Law Firm in Oswego, where he handled complex litigation.
 In his civil practice, DelConte served as Chancellor and general counsel to the Upper New York Annual Conference of the United Methodist Church.
-He is also a former President of the Oswego County Bar Association, and a Past Director of the Agricultural Society of Oswego County
+He is also a former President of the Oswego County Bar Association, and a Past Director of the Agricultural Society of Oswego County and Cornell Cooperative Extension of Oswego County.
+DelConte raises Hereford cattle with his wife and four children on their family farm.

 The Judicial Screening Committees for each of the four Appellate Departments review the applications and conduct interviews of dozens of applicants.
 Only those applicants deemed “highly qualified” by the Committees were submitted to the Governor for her consideration.
 To be found “highly qualified,” candidates must display integrity, independence, leadership, intellect, legal ability, judgment, temperament, and experience.